-- academic, creative and technique training;
+- · academic, creative and technique training;

 - production;

 - career preparation.

 Theatre and Dance offers a variety of sequential performance, theory, history and practical courses in theatre, dance and musical theatre.
-Each year, the department produces six major faculty-directed and choreographed productions, two student showcases, the Fault Line Film Festival, and numerous studentproduced projects, resulting in ample opportunity for students to gain technical and performance experience in the River Campus for the Visual and Performing Arts, a new start-of-the-art professional facility with numerous classroom, construction, rehearsal and performance spaces.
-The department regularly incorporates outside professional companies and guest artists into its normal on-campus programming, and it strongly emphasizes student professional development through outside internships, master classes, intensives, conventions, festivals and professional employment.
+Each year, the department produces 10 major productions, two student showcases, the Fault Line Film Festival, and numerous student-produced projects, resulting in ample opportunity for students to gain technical and performance experience in the River Campus for the Visual and Performing Arts, a world-class facility with numerous classroom, construction, rehearsal and performance spaces.
+The conservatory regularly incorporates outside professional companies and guest artists into its normal on-campus programming, and it strongly emphasizes student professional development through outside internships, master classes, intensives, conventions, festivals, professional employment, and showcases in both New York and Los Angeles.
 The theatre program is accredited by the National Association of Schools of Theatre (NAST).

 Dance (B.A., B.F.A.)

 Theatre (B.A.)

 Theatre (B.F.A.)

+Options: Acting

+Design/Technology

-Options: Acting Design/Technology Musical Theatre
+Musical Theatre

+Dance

-Dance Fine Arts Entrepreneurship Theatre: Acting Theatre: General Theatre: Technical
+Theatre: Acting Theatre: General Theatre: Technical